TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 [[Realmatic Theory\|Realmatic Theory]]
 ## Trivia
 Some Shards that were included in unpublished works but were subsequently removed or cannibalized include Decay, which was present in [[Aether of Night\|Aether of Night]].
 Decay was cannibalized and turned into Ruin.
+The mindlessness of Shards without a Vessel, and their omnipresence and oneness with the universe, is inspired by the philosophy of .
+This philosophy, amongst many other things, claims that God and the Universe are all of one substance, and posits an impersonal god.

 https://coppermind.net/wiki/Avatar